TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Incremental Loads
 Incremental loads are a type of data refresh that only updates the data that has changed since the last refresh.
 This is significantly faster and more efficient than a full refresh loads.
 SQLMesh encourages developers to incrementally load when possible by offering easy to use variables and macros to help define your incremental models.
 See [Model Kinds](models/model_kinds.md) for more information.

+## Indirect Modification
+A change to model's upstream dependency and not to the model itself like a [Direct Modification](#direct-modification).

 ## Integration
 Combining data from various sources (such as from a data warehouse) into one unified view.